 Tax Returns and Fiscal Documentation

 Tax returns reveal patterns that matter to purchase accounting and post‑close planning.
+For a deeper dive on this topic, see our guide on streamlining the selling a business due diligence.

 We require the company’s tax returns for the last five years so a buyer can confirm federal and state compliance.
 This review highlights unrecorded liabilities, credits, and timing issues that affect valuation.